Mack Rankin: Philanthropy

 He was a well-known University of Texas booster.
 He is recognized for his many endowments including the B.M.
 Rankin (Mack) Rankin, Jr. Professorship in Business Administration, the Athletic Department Scholarship, and the Head Football Coach Endowment.
-Equally passionate about the opportunities of college sports, he was asked to lead the fundraising campaign for the expansion of the Darrell K. Royal Texas Memorial Stadium.
-His efforts were immensely successful.
-He is a lifetime trustee of the Sigma Phi Epsilon fraternity Foundation and past National Director of the same fraternity.
+He was asked to lead the fundraising campaign for the expansion of the Darrell K. Royal Texas Memorial Stadium.
+He is also a lifetime trustee of the Sigma Phi Epsilon fraternity Foundation and past National Director of the same fraternity.

 Mr. Rankin's name prominently hangs over the entrance to the Longhorn Dining Hall, which he partly funded.
 He also endowed scholarships at Jesuit College Preparatory School, which his son Richard attended.
 Mack was recognized as an Outstanding Alumnus at both Gladewater High School and the University of Texas, where he was also inducted into the McCombs School of Business Hall of Fame.

-Mr. Rankin was the proud Co-Founder and Chairman of the Chronic Lymphocytic Leukemia Global Research Foundation, now nationally recognized by M.D.
-Anderson's inclusion in their far-reaching Moon Shots Research Program, one of only six departments of the Cancer Center so recognized.
-He served as an example of the successful advancements in cancer treatments, also known as one of the longest surviving patients in M.D.
+Mr. Rankin was the Co-Founder and Chairman of the Chronic Lymphocytic Leukemia Global Research Foundation, now nationally recognized by M.D.
+Anderson's inclusion in their Moon Shots Research Program, one of only six departments of the Cancer Center so recognized.
+He was also one of the longest surviving patients in M.D.
 Anderson history.